 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student will create a thread in response to the provided prompt for each forum.
-The thread must be 250–500 words and demonstrate course-related knowledge.
+Discussions are collaborative learning experiences.
+Therefore, the student will create a thread in response to the provided prompt for each discussion.
+The thread must be at least 400 words and demonstrate a comprehension of the corresponding course reading.
 In addition to the thread, the student will reply to the threads of at least 2 classmates.
-Each reply must be 150–300 words.
-(MLO: A, D)
+Each reply must be at least 200 words.
+(CLOs: A, D)

 Using the Finzel textbook, the student will complete a series of assignments based on a provided template in order to examine specific Bible passages.
-The assignments are titled as follows:
+(CLOs: A, B, C, D)

 Methodical Bible Study Assignment